Singer Nick Cave confirms son Jethro Lazenby has died at 31

 “We would be grateful for family privacy at this time,” Cave added.

-Fashion model, rapper, actor and photographer Lazenby was Cave’s son with model Beau Lazenby born in Melbourne in 1991.
+A fashion model, rapper, actor and photographer, Lazenby was Cave’s son with model Beau Lazenby and was born in Melbourne in 1991.

 He was the eldest of Cave's four children, all boys.

-One of Cave’s twin sons with his current wife Susie Cave died in an accidental fall from a cliff near Brighton, England, in 2015.
-Arthur Cave had taken the psychedelic drug LSD before he fell.
+One of Cave’s twin sons with his current wife, Susie Cave, died in an accidental fall from a cliff near Brighton, England, in 2015.
+Arthur Cave had taken the psychedelic drug LSD before he fell at age 15.

-Jethro Lazenby, who used the name Jethro Cave to help his modeling career, died in Melbourne after he was released from prison last week.
-Details of his death have not been revealed.
+Jethro Lazenby, who used the name Jethro Cave to help his modeling career, was found dead a day after he was released from prison last week.

+Lazenby's body was discovered in a Melbourne motel on Friday afternoon, a police statement said.

+A coroner will determine the cause of his death.
+There were no indications that he was a victim of crime, police said.

 He had been in custody since shortly after he assaulted his mother during an argument in her Melbourne home on March 7 and left her bruised and bleeding, Melbourne’s Herald Sun newspaper reported.